hyperledger/fabric-sdk-node/examples/balance-transfer/README.md

 Once you have completed the above setup, you will be provisioned a local network with following configuration:

 * 2 CAs
-* A kafka orderer
+* A SOLO orderer
 * 4 peers (2 peers per Org)

 #### Artifacts
-* Crypto material has been generated using the **cryptogen** tool from fabric and mounted to all peers, the orderering node and CA org containers.
+* Crypto material has been generated using the **cryptogen** tool from fabric and mounted to all peers, the orderering node and CA containers.
 More details regarding the cryptogen tool are available [here](http://hyperledger-fabric.readthedocs.io/en/latest/getting_started.html#using-the-cryptogen-tool).
-* An Orderer genesis block (orderer.block) and channel configuration transaction (mychannel.tx) has been pre generated using the **configtxgen** tool and placed within the artifacts folder.
+* An Orderer genesis block (genesis.block) and channel configuration transaction (mychannel.tx) has been pre generated using the **configtxgen** tool and placed within the artifacts folder.
 More details regarding the configtxgen tool are available [here](http://hyperledger-fabric.readthedocs.io/en/latest/getting_started.html#using-the-configtxgen-tool).

 ## Running the sample program

 There are two options available for running the balance-transfer sample